Aly Raisman Sues USOC And USA Gymnastics, Alleges They Hid Nassar Abuse

 Raisman says she suffered "serial molestation, sexual abuse and harassment" by Nassar, a "trusted" team physician, who is also named in the lawsuit.

-More than 200 girls and young women have made similar accusations against the disgraced doctor, who has pleaded guilty to child pornography and criminal sexual misconduct charges.
+Some 200 girls and young women have made similar accusations against the disgraced doctor, who has pleaded guilty to child pornography and criminal sexual misconduct charges.
 Nassar is behind bars after receiving prison sentences of up to hundreds of years.

-Raisman, a six-time Olympic medalist and former team captain, says in the complaint that Nassar sexually abused her at the Karolyi Ranch National Training Center and at competitions both in the United States and abroad, including the London 2012 Summer Olympics.
+Raisman, a six-time Olympic medalist and former team captain, says in the complaint that Nassar sexually abused her at the Karolyi Ranch national training center and at competitions both in the United States and abroad, including at the 2012 Summer Olympics in London.

-Raisman's lawyer, John Manly said in a statement the USOC and USA Gymnastics "conspired to hide their knowledge of Nassar's horrible crimes from the public and attempted to frighten Ms. Raisman and other victims into keeping quiet."
+Raisman's lawyer John Manly said in a statement that the USOC and USA Gymnastics "conspired to hide their knowledge of Nassar's horrible crimes from the public and attempted to frighten Ms. Raisman and other victims into keeping quiet."

-Raisman told CNN that after speaking with an investigator hired by USA Gymnastics in 2015, she felt threatened, and believed she would jeopardize herself if she continued to speak out.
+Raisman told CNN that after speaking with an investigator hired by USA Gymnastics in 2015, she felt threatened and believed she would jeopardize herself if she continued to speak out.

 The lawsuit says Nassar was disciplined several times by the USOC and USA Gymnastics for inappropriate behavior, yet was allowed to continue treating athletes.